frantzenp/git-collaborative/_episodes/01-remotes.md

 ## Motivation

-- Let's say that someone has given you access to a repository online
+- Let's say that someone has given you access to a repository online <span style="color:green"> A group member shared the project repository with you</span>
 - ... and you want to contribute to it.
 - It is quite easy to make a copy and send a change back.
 - First, we do this a relatively simple way: get repository, make a change